truemagic-coder/meteor-leaflet/readme.md

 ```

 ## Notes:
+1. Step 9 - the file setting the path is relative to the leaflet [image] folder - public doesn't count as a folder in the path
-Meteor/Meteorite packages only allow Javascript (js) files to be inserted into the client and/or server - not css files or images.
+2. Meteor/Meteorite packages only allow Javascript (js) files to be inserted into the client and/or server - not css files or images.